vivaria/edisonrul.ing/docs/source/cards/p/psychic-overload.md

 ### Card Rulings

-●Psychic Overload targets 3 Psychic-Type monsters in your GY.
+*   Psychic Overload targets 3 Psychic-Type monsters in your GY.
-●If an effect is chained that removes 1 or more of the targeted monsters from the GY, the effect of Psychic Overload disappears.
+*   If an effect is chained that removes 1 or more of the targeted monsters from the GY, the effect of Psychic Overload disappears.